ETS-ReactNative2/Carpooling/README.md

 - npm install
 ```
 #### Run
--Download the Expo app on your phone after running *expo start* in VS code terminal
+- Download the Expo app on your phone after running *expo start* in VS code terminal
 ```
 - expo start
 ```